mindyng/mindyng.github.io/_posts/2021-01-02-new-year-new-goals.md

 I knew my transition into tech would not be an easy feat, but I did not think it would be _this_ challenging.
-There is a lot going up against me.
+There is a lot I am up against.
 One mentor recently reminded me that there are few females in this field.

 I am the underdog.